 Definitely more than the Proud Boys and the Patriot Front.

-They can test them and uh train in the United States within the bounds of some American base, they'll have their own little uh their own little space, but it'll be controlled by America.
+They can test them and train in the United States within the bounds of some American base.

-So they'll test them here, they'll buy them here, they'll put billions of dollars into buying more of them here.
+They'll put billions of dollars into buying more of them here.

-So it turns out it's a good deal for us, because we sell some more jets, and we'll have a place that they can test them so they feel comfortable getting them.
+So it turns out it's a good deal for us because we sell some more jets and we'll have a place that they can test them so they feel comfortable getting them.

-You know, they want they want it to be more of a more on the clean side of things, so it's sort of a way for them to reposition themselves with the United States entirely by doing something for us that presumably will get them some uh get them some favors in return.
+So it's sort of a way for them to reposition themselves with the United States entirely by doing something for us that presumably will get them some favors in return.

 You know, I'm just guessing.